SEARCH

 And the first project was to take softwood cuttings to propagate for new plants.
 The free instructions are here.

 I added a thermometer with humidity readings so I can start to learn how things are in the greenhouse compared to the conditions outside.
-If it goes as I hope, the temperature will stay above freezing even when it’s colder outside.
-If not, I may have to look at some solar heating options and/or insulation.
+You could also go extra fancy and get a wifi thermometer to monitor things from afar.

 Here’s a look again at the outside.
 There’s one knot-hole in the lower wood that I must block off before the chipmunk finds his way in!